 - 32.2 All staff members will undertake safeguarding and child protection procedures training at induction, including whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
 New staff will receive safeguarding training within the first half term should any existing training received be old or out of date.
-This training will be regularly updated and will be in line with advice from the 3 safeguarding partners. - 32.3 All staff will be complete the Trust's mandatory safeguarding e-learning modules scheduled throughout the academic year.
+This training will be regularly updated and will be in line with advice from the 3 safeguarding partners. - 32.3 All staff will complete the Trust's mandatory safeguarding e-learning modules scheduled throughout the academic year.
 Safeguarding training will be tracked via the academy's MIS. - 32.4 All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-This training will be refreshed annually via the Home Office online course. - 32.5 Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required, but at least annually. - 32.6 Volunteers will receive appropriate training, if applicable. - 32.7 Update: All staff to received updated training on "Together we can stop child sexual abuse" via the Academy's DSL during the Summer Term 1 2021. - 32.8 The Designated Senior Leader (DSL) - 32.9 The DSL will undertake child protection and safeguarding training at least every 2 years. - 32.10 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through Nottingham city DSL termly networks, e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - 32.11 They will also undertake Prevent awareness training annually. - 32.12 The DSLs will be supported by the Trust Safeguarding Lead and the Safeguarding Network. - 32.13 Board of Trustees/ Governors - 32.14 All governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities. - 32.15 Recruitment interview panels - 32.16 Please refer to the Trust's Safer Recruitment policy.
+This training will be refreshed annually via the Home Office online course. - 32.5 Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required, but at least annually. - 32.6 Volunteers will receive appropriate training, if applicable. - 32.7 All staff are to receive annual contextualised safeguarding training that reflects the nature of the provision and the needs/vulnerabilities of the pupils they support.
+All training will be tracked by the academy DSL and the Trust Safeguarding Lead. - 32.8 All staff are aware a child may not be ready to disclose concerns.
+Staff should maintain professional curiosity and report to the DSL.